JanNosal/react-connect-rx/README.md

 const App = () =>
     <ConnectedCounter />
-    // we have passed the props to connectRx function
+    // since we have passed the props to connectRx function
-    // so we don't pass them here
+    // we don't pass them here
 ```
 <hr>

 [see the working examples](https://jannosal.github.io/react-connect-rx/)